oleksandrbi/CodePathWeek8/README.md

   COMMENTS:

 The Red site had an CSRF vulnerability, this was easy to exploit when I went to another site such as the green or blue one.
-I then logged in with pperson and when to the list of employees, and I clicked on edit, I then inspect element the name to change the token to "test."
+I then logged in with pperson and went to the list of employees, and I clicked on edit, I then used inspect element on the  name parameter to change the token to "test."
 I then changed the name of the employee to "test", I clicked save and this gave me an error.
 However, when I went to the red site and I also attempted to change the token to "test" and the name of the employee to "test", everything worked out.
 In addition, the employee from the green or blue site that I changed before was now shown as test test.

 ## Notes

-For me the whole process was alot of trial and error, also having to look back into my notes what each attack is and how to test out for it.
+For me the whole process was alot of trial and error, also having to look back into my notes what each attack is and how to implement it.
 I wasted alot of time trying to create gifs as LICEcap was alwasy recording with a black screen.